dismas-kiplimo/hello-world/README.md

 # hello-world
-Starting on the hello-world in Github.
+Starting with the hello-world in Github.